MP Estate Planning UK

 Situations Where Separation is Preferable

-There are instances where having separate people for Power of Attorney and Executor is preferable.
-This separation can help mitigate potential conflicts and ensure that each role is carried out effectively.
+There are circumstances where having different people for your LPA attorney and Executor makes better sense.
+This separation can help manage potential conflicts and ensure that each role is carried out by the most appropriate person.

 Complex Family Dynamics